-KGF Chapter 1 Original Sound Track Volume 1 Out Today At 6:03 PM!
-Catch It Here
+KGF Chapter 1 Original Sound Track Volume 1 Released!

 Meanwhile, the video songs from the film have garnered a huge number of likes on YouTube.
 While Dheera Dheera has been viewed more than five million times, Jokae, featuring Tamannaah and Yash has got over 11 million views.
 Salaam Rocky Bhai has topped it all with more than 30 million views since launch!